 Now, I don’t think it’s justified to burden the government with the educational expenses of college students.
 A peasant earning a meagre income shouldn’t pay (indirectly) for the education of a future engineer who probably will not help that peasant directly.
 Everyone who benefits from training should pay for it by themselves.
-In that spirit, a flexible payment method - like easy access to loans or paying fees when we get jobs are the best solution.
+In that spirit, the best solution is a flexible payment method - like easy access to loans or paying fees when we get jobs.

-There could be myriad of reasons — poor or incomplete credit history, inaccessible banks and whatnot.
+There could be many reasons — poor or incomplete credit history, inaccessible banks and whatnot.
 A system where one pays college tuition when they start working is excellent but unfeasible for the colleges as they require money for operations.
 I had another - in my opinion, better - idea on how to fund a college education.
 Every college can make a general fund for each batch of each programme.
 Everyone (corporates, companies, anyone) can buy units of these funds — something like mutual funds.
-Then, the entire fund’s value divided by the number of students is each student’s share.
+Then, each student’s share is the entire fund’s value divided by the number of students.
 Suppose the fees turn out to be more than an individual student’s share.
 In that case, the student can pool in extra money (and also understand that his course isn’t as valuable as the fees charged).

 Why would anyone buy units of these funds?
 Well, the student will have to agree to “return” a portion of their salary - say 10%.
-It would be like the Swedish pension scheme where a working professional is paying for the education they received years ago.
+It would be like the Swedish pension scheme where a working professional pays for the education they received years ago.

-The return rate can be higher for those college programmes, with an agreement with student to return higher to the fund back.
-These “colleges funds” will be valued by the market, considering the most recent developments (assuming the efficient market hypothesis is true to an extent).
+The return rate can be higher for college programmes, with students agreeing to return higher to the fund.
+Considering the most recent developments in the job market, the “colleges funds” will be valued by the market.
+If the efficient market hypothesis is true, this allocation will be optimal.
 The colleges get their fees irrespective of fluctuations in the graduate’s job outlook since these college funds will launch at the start of every academic year.
 The investors undertake all risks for the gestation period (when the student is in college).
-These risks are represented in the “returns” - what portion of their salary a graduate has to return.
+These risks are represented in the “returns” - what portion of a graduate’s salary has to return.

-This solution can keep all stakeholders - colleges, students and corporates - happy together.
+This solution can keep all stakeholders happy together: colleges, students and corporates.
 But, of course, there are severe ramifications to this plan.
 Who will ultimately manage this fund?
 Do colleges have capabilities to handle schemes like these?
 These are all genuine but solvable questions.
-When it comes to implementation, I’m confident we can get experts who have sufficient abilities to execute such funds.
+I’m confident we can get experts who have sufficient abilities to execute such funds when it comes to implementation.

 I’m also reasonably confident this isn’t going to be implemented anytime soon.
 We couldn’t pull off the coupons in the school system despite their showcased success.
 I’m not so optimistic about this getting executed.